erikliu0801/kindle-annotations-to-notion/README.md

 ### Step 2.
 Create a new Notion database and copy the database id.

 You can use the database id created by Readwise.
-Alternatively, you can also copy the page id of the new database you will creat.
+Otherwise, you can also copy the page id of the new database you want to creat.
 Both of them need to connect the integration you created in step 1.

 ### Step 3.
 Clone this project and setup the environment.